joaoamaral28/user-auth-service/README.md

 # user-auth-service
-My implementation of a user authentication service using Reactive Spring and Cassandra
+My implementation of a user authentication service using Reactive Spring (WebFlux) and Cassandra